LibrariesHacked/helibtech/analytics-and-user-engagement/ai-and-libraries.md

 A more recent variation of neural networks, which uses many layers of artificial neurons to solve more difficult problems.
 Its popularity as a technique increased significantly from the mid-2000s onwards, as it is behind much of the wider interest in AI today.
 It is often used to classify information from images, text or sound

-See the [useful resources section of Analytics and User Engagement](/analytics-and-user-engagement/useful-resources) for further information on AI from a range of authoritative sources.
+See the [useful resources section of User engagement](/user-engagement/useful-resources) for further information on AI from a range of authoritative sources.